EricLBuehler/mistral.rs/docs/ANYMOE.md

 AnyMoE is technique to dynamically and efficiently create MoE models.
 By providing a set of experts and a small pretraining dataset, you can create an MoE locally!

+It has the following features:
+- Apply AnyMoE to any supported model
+    - `plain`
+- Specify the layers to apply AnyMoE to for efficient training

 ## Dataset
 Currently, AnyMoE expects a CSV dataset with 2 columns: `prompt` and `expert`.
 For example:
 ```csv